Access at Exeter Racecourse

 We strongly advise racegoers to arrive early to secure a place in this reserved parking area as once it is full, Blue Badge holders will be parked in alternative locations.

-Provided that you purchase a valid admission ticket for yourself, you are entitled to apply for one complimentary admission ticket for the same event for the person who is accompanying you to assist you as a personal assistant/carer.
-The personal assistant/carer must be able to provide you with appropriate assistance which might include:
+Provided that you purchase a valid admission ticket for yourself, you are entitled to apply for one complimentary admission ticket for the same event for the person who is accompanying you to assist you as a personal assistant or companion.
+The personal assistant or companion must be able to provide you with appropriate assistance which might include:

 - assisting you in moving around the racecourse;

 - helping you evacuate the racecourse in the event of an emergency;